In the guide

 - livestock farms, fish farms or arable farms growing and using or selling crops for feed use

-Regulation (EC) No 183/2005 laying down requirements for feed hygiene requires feed businesses to be approved or registered with their local authority, as appropriate, and they must not operate without such registration / approval.
-See the Food Standards Agency website for how to apply for approval or registration and see below for exemptions.
+Regulation (EC) No 183/2005 requires feed businesses to be approved or registered with their local authority, as appropriate, and they must not operate without such registration / approval.
+See the Food Standards Agency (FSA) website for how to apply for approval or registration and see below for exemptions.

 There are some farm-related activities that fall outside of the scope of the legislation: